zannloo/tp/docs/UserGuide.md

 ### View help : `help`

-Shows a message explaining how to access the help page.
+Shows a message of some commands you could use.

 **Format:** `help`

 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the ProfBook.

 **Format:** `clear`